dafx2026-sound-texture-synthesis-ot/dafx2026_sound_textures_ot/README.md

 - Fidelity to the spectral statistics of the original texture
 - Diversity and avoidance of exact repetitions from the reference

+## Acknowledgements

+We would like to thank Dr. Antognini and Dr. Robebel for allowing us to use their reference textures and generated results for our quantitative comparison.

 ## Notes

 - All audio is sampled at 16 kHz